kumaran-is/angular-flexlayout-standard/README.md

 ## Quick Start

-To launch the demo application on your computer, you can try below steps:
+To launch the application on your computer, you can try below steps:

 1. Clone repository and checkout the `master` branch